Available only to Schools

 • Giant Steps Toward Reading: Exploring Fairy Tales Through Movement

-• Brain-body connections of dance and its impact on early childhood development
+• Brain-body connections of dance

 • Lesson Plan Demonstrations

-• Other topics are available or may be developed upon request.
+Other topics may be developed upon request.